NANDINI SAXENA, Manager, Knowledge Exchange

 raymond [at] opdi [dot] org

-Rossana is our communications associate, located at the EENet Management and Resource Centre in Toronto.
-She brings to her role more than 20 years of experience as a medical and health writer and editor.
+Rossana is our communications coordinator, working in the EENet Management and Resource Centre in Toronto.
+She brings to her role more than 25 years of experience as a medical and health writer and editor.
 Her academic background is in journalism and English literature.
 She is passionate about patient empowerment in the health care context through public education.
-In her spare time, Rossana enjoys putting her feet up with a good book, watching movies, going to the theatre, cooking, and travelling.
+In her spare time, Rossana enjoys cooking, watching movies, going to the theatre, travelling, and putting her feet up with a good book.

 rossana.coriandoli [at] camh [dot] ca